 Trojans serve no legitimate functionality for the user and exploit vulnerabilities in the operating system and web browsers to extract user information and serve ads, redirect websites and transfer sensitive user information to malicious third parties.

-This spyware socially engineers user behavior to unknowingly change browser settings that enable third parties to change default search results and redirect websites to deliver additional advertisements.
-A user may be manipulated to press a simple OK or Allow button, which changes the default browser settings to push notifications, track user location or change the search engine.
+This spyware socially engineer’s user behavior to unknowingly change browser settings that enable third parties to change default search results and redirect websites to deliver additional advertisements.
+Attackers may manipulate a user to press a simple OK or Allow button, which changes the default browser settings, pushes notifications, tracks user location, or changes the search engine.

 Another form of browser hijacking system was the Browser Helper Object (BHO) supported by Internet Explorer.
 Infected BHO were used as keyloggers that captured search strings and login credentials as well as affected browser performance causing slowdown and crashes.